jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.12.6 How to move an email to other folder?

-1) Check the folder (it can be “inbox” or the other folder)  containing the email to be moved.
+1) Check the folder (it can be "inbox" or the other folder)  containing the email to be moved.

 2) Select the email to be moved.